Skips are sized in a bit of an old-fashioned way and are usually referred to in cubic yards.

 Food waste is not a suitable waste for a skip and should be avoided.
 Category 3 ABP (raw meat, food and dairy) should always be avoided.
 For this type of waste we recommend our man and van service, https://albajunkremoval.com

 HAZARDOUS WASTE WHAT IS IT & CAN IT GO INTO MY SKIP??

 Hazardous waste is a broad spectrum of waste and includes anything from asbestos to fridges, computer monitors to chemicals.
 These should NEVER be thrown into a skip, unless a specialist hazardous waste container has been supplied.
 It is a legal requirement that hazardous waste is declared to ensure it is moved & transported properly.
 You will need to contact us to discuss removing small amounts of home and business hazardous waste as our 'Man and Van' , https://albajunkremoval.com, service could be an option.

-Remember, there is usually weight limits on larger skips (over 8 cubic yards) so if you are planning on filling your skip with very heavy and dense waste, do contact us so we can provide a specialist or more suitable skip.
+Remember, there are usually weight limits on larger skips (over 8 cubic yards) so if you are planning on filling your skip with very heavy and dense waste, do contact us so we can provide a specialist or more suitable skip.

-WHERE CAN I LEAVE MY SKIP?
+WHERE CAN I POSITION OR LEAVE MY SKIP?

 Before you place your order you should decide where you will place the skip and if it is a suitable location, and understand if there is a cost implication, ie a Skip Permit is required.

 Off Road means on private land, usually yours.
 This is a driveway, private car park, courtyard or similar.
 It must be land you control or have permission to use for a period of time.

 All skips can be placed off road on private land and they can usually be delivered fast, sometimes often as fast as the next day.